I’m sitting in a new cafe in a town I used to call home. Everything is the same yet different.

 “When I was walking across the Sydney Harbour Bridge, I thought back to when I was 13 and walking across the Golden Gate Bridge for the first time with my dad at one of my many basketball tournaments in San Francisco.
 When I think back to where I was at that age, a decade ago now, it’s remarkable the changes I have gone through.
 From an anxious, hesitant little girl who had no idea what was ahead of her, to where I am today, I hardly recognize that person anymore.” – Walkabout across the Sydney Harbour Bridge

 I’m still brewing up some solid goals for 2014, but I do know that I want to travel to at least 3 new countries: New Zealand, Fiji, and probably either Canada, Japan or Mexico…(suggestions welcome).
 I also want to see Hawaii this year to sleep on the beach, hike a volcano, and surf at sunrise.

 Watch me –> http://www.youtube.com/watch?v=pDSazU1fvsg

 I wake up every morning with calves that are more sore than the day before.
-I walk for hours every day to get a feel for the layout of the city, especially in the CBD, Fitzroy, and St. Kilda because those are the neighborhoods I’ll most likely end up working in.
+Since moving from California to Australia, I have walked for hours every day to get a feel for the layout of the city, especially in the CBD, Fitzroy, and St. Kilda because those are the neighborhoods I’ll most likely end up working in.

 Yesterday, I had an Aussie come up and ask me directions, and I actually gave him the right ones to get to his desired destination!
 That moment is when I realized how much I’ve internalized about the city since arriving at the beginning of the week.